lorien/grab/README.md

 So, if your code imports `DataNotFound` or `ResponseNotValid` from weblib, you should fix such imports.
 Also, if your code explicitly catches these weblib exceptions then you should convert it to catch new `grab.error` exceptions.

-The new release has version 1.0.0.
+The major version of new release is 1.
 If you use Grab in your project and you want to keep old release to be sure there is no backward-compatility bugs, then use this specification in your requirements file  `grab<1.0`.